ACLS Hs & Ts – Tension Pneumothorax

 Physicians aim above the rib to treat tension pneumothorax, avoiding blood vessels and nerves.

-To find plural decompression landmarks, another avenue is to start at the sternomanubrial joint where the sternum meets the manubrium.
+To find pleural decompression landmarks, another avenue is to start at the sternomanubrial joint (angle of Louis) where the sternum meets the manubrium.
 Start here and navigate laterally to the midclavicular area.
 You should be right over the top of the third rib.

 Another technique for locating the insertion site is to start at the sternomanubrial joint, which is marked by a white circle.